hillwithsmallfields/BandPlacer/doc/command-line-manual.md

 Listing the data
 ----------------

-The data in the records file can be viewed with the options `--list-ringers` and `--list-methods`, and the ringers who are learning or can ring a selected method can be listed with the `--ringers-for` option, which takes the name of a method.
+The data in the records file can be viewed with the commands `ringers` and `methods`, and the ringers who are learning or can ring a selected method can be listed with the `for` command, which takes the name of a method.

 Placing ringers
 ---------------

-There are two options for placing a band: `--place`, which takes a method name, and `--next`, which chooses the method automatically according to learning demand.
+There are two commands for placing a band: `place`, which takes a method name, and `--pick`, which chooses the method automatically according to learning demand.

 Both these commands write a numbered CSV file to the touches